aineko-m/iveeCore/README.md

 ## Future Plans
 Currently iveeCore misses support for reverse engineering and T3 production chains, so this is an area where there is likely going to be improvements.
+The multi-region market price support needs to be extended.
 Something for calculating ore compression would be nice, too.
 I'll try to keep improving iveeCores structuring, API and test coverage.
 I also want to write a more comprehensive manual.
 I'm open to suggestions and will also consider patches for inclusion.
 If you find bugs, have any other feedback or are "just" a user, please post in this thread: [https://forums.eveonline.com/default.aspx?g=posts&t=292458](https://forums.eveonline.com/default.aspx?g=posts&t=292458)

 ## FAQ